♥ Come to learn – with our expert, learned and friendly clergy, and a wide selection of adult continuing education programs.

 The union of a couple is always a celebratory event.
 The Clergy will be happy to meet with all couples contemplating marriage and will discuss opportunities for involvement in the synagogue.

 One need not be Jewish to take advantage of the many educational opportunities offered by the synagogue.
 Everyone is welcome to our adult education programs and classes.
 A child need not be Jewish to attend the Preschool at Temple Beth David.
 Children of interfaith couples may be enrolled in our Religious School, provided that the child is Jewish or that there is an intent to have the child converted to Judaism.

-In the event that a non-Jewish spouse affiliated with our congregation loses a loved one, our rabbi and cantor will be available for comfort and support.
+In the event that a non-Jewish spouse affiliated with our congregation loses a loved one, our cantor will be available for comfort and support.
 Judaism offers much in the way of mourning practices.
 Many Jewish traditions are universal in their ability to provide comfort at a time of loss.
-The rabbi and cantor are available to discuss rituals and observances that may be helpful in a time of mourning.
+The cantor is available to discuss rituals and observances that may be helpful in a time of mourning.